114.3 mm, 31.75 mm, 31.75 mm

 > Click to Download the Complete User Manual (PDF)

-How does the ShotKam help me to improve?
+How will the ShotKam Camera help me improve?

 The biggest culprit for unchanging scores is a false perception of why you missed.
-ShotKam captures the reality of the shot to give the objective feedback you need in order to make an adjustment.
+ShotKam captures the reality of the shot to give the objective feedback needed to make an adjustment.
+Watch this YouTube video to learn 10 tips for studying your ShotKam videos: How to Improve Your Shooting

 Can the ShotKam be mounted to a rifle?